DFHack/dfhack/Readme.rst

 Up to version 0.31.12, Elves only sent Diplomats to your fortress to propose tree cutting quotas due to a bug; once that bug was fixed, Elves stopped caring about excess tree cutting.
-This command adds a Diplomat position to all Elven civilizations, allowing them to negotiate tree cutting quotas (and allowing you to violate them and potentially start wars) in case you haven't already modified your raws accordingly.
+This command adds a Diplomat position to all Elven civilizations, allowing them to negotiate tree cutting quotas - and you to violate them and start wars.

 fixmerchants
 ------------